What is Keyword Research?

 - The secret of finding long-tail keywords that can drive tons of traffic

 - How to find new content ideas and steal competitors’ keywords?

 Why is Keyword Research a must to do Task?

 Keywords are the only way to figure out what your customers are typing in the search engine.
-Only with the right keywords you can reach your audience.
+Only with the right keywords, you can reach your audience.
 There is no other way to make a presence on search engines and attract people of your niche.
 Therefore, in order to avoid creating content about topics that nobody is searching for, keyword research is important.

-Many bloggers, marketers, or business owners do not understand the relevancy of keyword research.
+Many bloggers, marketers, or business owners do not understand the relevance of keyword research.
 In one report of Ahrefs, it was revealed that 90.63% of the pages get zero traffic from Google because of not choosing the right keywords.
 Hence, website owners must take keyword research as a pillar of SEO ranking.

 Five significant metrics you need to consider during your keyword research:

 - Keyword Trend